Grants and Research Funding

 Applications must adhere to our Grant Funding Submission Criteria and Terms and Conditions.
 Grant Funding Submission Criteria and a Grant Application Form can be downloaded and submitted to firstname.lastname@example.org

-The next closing date for grant funding applications is Friday January 27th 2017.
+The next closing date for grant funding applications will be in Autumn, 2017 and will be announced shortly

 Assessment of applications is normally completed within three months of the submission deadline.